-Dinner this evening is in one of Sevilla’s excellent restaurants, the city being well-known in Andalucía for its cuisine.
+We dine in one of Sevilla’s excellent restaurants, the city being well-known in Andalucía for its cuisine.

 We’ll enjoy a picnic when we reach the Barriada de la Estación, just outside Jimera.

 Back in Ronda you will have free time this afternoon to further explore the town or enjoy some peace & quiet in the hotel gardens.
-Dinner this evening is in one of Ronda’s many fine local restaurants.

 We head east across Andalucía today and visit its geographic centre, the city of Antequera, and its imposing natural motif, the karst limestone plateau of El Torcal.
 Here wind, rain and erosion have wrought strange patterns in the pillars of rock, creating a myriad of sculptures and shapes.
-With a local guide we will do a circular walk (4.5kms, 3 hours) through this unique landscape where we will see ammonites – a type of fossil which enables scientists to link the rock layer in which a particular species or genus is found to specific geologic time periods.
+With a local guide we will do a circular walk (4.5km, 3 hours) through this unique landscape where we will see ammonites – a type of fossil which enables scientists to link the rock layer in which a particular species or genus is found to specific geologic time periods.
 We are also likely to see many bird species as the area is categorised a “Special Zone for the Protection of Birds”.

-Afterwards we’ll descend to Antequera, and following lunch in a local restaurant, take a stroll around its historical centre which lays claim to more religious buildings per capita than any other city in Spain.
+Afterwards we descend to Antequera, and following lunch in a local restaurant, take a stroll around its historical centre which lays claim to more religious buildings per capita than any other city in Spain.

 On the walk we will stop for a picnic and there will also be some free time in Niguelas – where you may wish to visit an ancient olive oil mill, reputedly the oldest still surviving in Spain, and learn how this precious and essential Mediterranean crop was turned into oil.

-Our journey then continues, entering first Jaén and then Córdoba provinces, and takes us to the village of Zuheros, our base for the next two nights.
+Our journey then continues, entering first Jaén and then Córdoba provinces, taking us to the village of Zuheros, our base for the next two nights.
 This typical white village, with its medieval castle keep, sits on the edge of the Sierra Subbética Natural Park and overlooks a “sea of olives” as the landscape is often described.

 After breakfast we are driven to the nearby town of Cabra where, among other curiosities, we find the sword allegedly once used by El Cid!
 Outside the town our walk properly begins from the rocky summit occupied by the hermitage of Virgen de la Sierra which, at 1267m altitude, gives us great views across the Natural Park.
 The Park is largely of a rugged limestone terrain with some spectacular scenery and is home to one of southern Spain’s largest breeding colonies of griffon vultures, as well as around 70 other bird species, and herds of semi-wild horses.
-The walk, back to Zuheros, is around 15kms and is largely descending, through holm oak woods and along the Río Bailón, taking us around 5 hours to reach the village where we will then stop for our picnic.
+The walk, back to Zuheros, is around 15km and is largely descending, through holm oak woods and along the Río Bailón, taking us around 5 hours to reach the village where we will then stop for our picnic.

-Tonight we celebrate the end of our tour with a farewell dinner in a local restaurant.
+Tonight, we celebrate the end of our tour with a farewell dinner in a local restaurant.